Skip to Content

 "I totally understand why.
 He would always watch out for the people around him," she said.

-Proceeds from the 1LT Michael R. Adams bracelet will be donated to Indian River State College Foundation in his memory.
+Proceeds from the 1LT Michael R. Adams bracelet will be donated to Steel Hearts.

 In an e-mail to his family, Michael R. Adams talked of how much he loved his job and of the responsibility he felt toward the 15 soldiers he led.
 He remained with his platoon longer than he had to because he wanted to return with them to Fort Carson, Colo., on the unit's last boat home.
 "I always tell people that I have the best job in the world, and I can't believe they pay me for this!" he wrote.